The <commentGenerator> Element

 Property Name Property Values

-suppressAllComments This property is used to specify whether MBG will include any comments in the generated code.
+suppressAllComments This property is used to specify whether MBG will include any comments or annotations in the generated code.
 The property supports these values:

 false This is the default value

-When the property is false or unspecified, all generated elements will include comments indicating that the element is a generated element.
+When the property is false or unspecified, all generated elements will include comments or annotations indicating that the element is a generated element.

-true When the property is true, no comments will be added to any generated element.
+true When the property is true, no comment or annotation will be added to any generated element.

-Warning: if you set this value to true, then all code merging will be disabled.
+Warning: if you set this value to true, then Java and XML code merging will be effectively disabled.

 If you disable all comments, you might find the UnmergeableXmlMappersPlugin useful.
 It will cause the generator to respect the overwrite flag for XML files.

-suppressDate This property is used to specify whether MBG will include the generation timestamp in the generated comments.
+minimizeComments This property is used to specify that MBG should only add the minimum comments and annotations required to support Java and XML merging.
 The property supports these values:

 false This is the default value

-true When the property is true, no timestamp will be added to the generated comments.
+true When the property is true, no dates or other comments will be added to any generated comment or annotation.

-addRemarkComments This property is used to specify whether MBG will include table and column remarks from db table in the generated comments.
+suppressDate This property is used to specify whether MBG will include the generation timestamp in the generated comments and annotations.
+The timestamp is always formatted in ISO-8601 format (as required in the "@Generated" annotation).
 The property supports these values:

 false This is the default value

-true When the property is true, table and columns remarks from db table will be added to the generated comments.
+true When the property is true, no timestamp will be added to the generated comments or annotations.

 false This is the default value